hashicorp/terraform-provider-azurerm/website/docs/r/automation_connection.html.markdown

 * `automation_account_name` - (Required) The name of the automation account in which the Connection is created.
 Changing this forces a new resource to be created.

-* `type` - (Required) The type of the Connection - can be either builtin type `Azure`, `AzureClassicCertificate` `AzureServicePrincipal` or user custom types.
+* `type` - (Required) The type of the Connection - can be either builtin type such as `Azure`, `AzureClassicCertificate`, and `AzureServicePrincipal`, or a user defined types.
 Changing this forces a new resource to be created.

 * `values` - (Optional) A mapping of key value pairs passed to the connection.
 Different `type` needs different parameters in the `values`.
 Builtin types have required field values as below: